America’s nonreligious are a growing, diverse phenomenon. They really don’t like organized religion

 But nones said in interviews they were happy to leave religion behind, particularly in toxic situations, and find community elsewhere.

-Jones agreed that church connections can have benefits — but not for him.

-“When you need references and you need other things, those people are there to support you,” he said.
-“But again, what are you willing to sacrifice of your own beliefs to develop that kind of relationship?”

-Marjorie Logman, 75, of Aurora, Illinois, now finds community among other residents in her multigenerational apartment complex.
+Marjorie Logman, 75, of Aurora, Illinois, now finds community among other residents in her multigenerational apartment complex, and in her advocacy for nursing home residents.
 She doesn’t miss the evangelical circles she was long active in.

-“The farther away I get, the freer I feel,” she said, criticizing churches for prioritizing money over caring for people.
-She recalled seeing church leaders tell people with depression their problem was sin or demonic possession — piling guilt upon unaddressed mental illness.

-When she was recovering from an injury at a nursing home in 2010, Logman said, her husband was home by himself in despair and died before she could return home.
-She said her pastor refused to visit him because he hadn’t been involved in church.

 AP journalists Linley Sanders, Emily Swanson and Jessie Wardarski contributed.